Jeast85/Canadarm/README.md

 Canadarm v1.0
 ========================================
-Canadarm 1 for KSP
+Canadarm 1 for KSP.
-This is the Shuttle version of the Canadarm
+This is the Shuttle version of the Canadarm.

 ********************************
 ****** LICENSE ******